 Madison Wisconsin Mounds

-Madison The Center of An Ancient Settlement - Elaborate System of Defensive Earthworks- Fort Covering Fifteen Acres- Burial Place of
+Madison The Center of An Ancient Settlement - Elaborate System of Defensive Earthworks- Fort Covering Fifteen Acres- Burial Place of the Strange

 Evidences of a Terrific Combat - Reference: The weekly Wisconsin, Milwaukee Wisconsin - Saturday, August 15, 1891